saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 - v2 (current version, creation date 2024-10-18)
 - v1 (current version, creation date 2024-10-17)

-If current date is 2024-10-23:
+If the current date is 2024-10-23:

-- v5 will be transitioned 30 days after the 2024-10-23
+- v5 will be transitioned 30 days after 2024-10-23
-- v1 will be transitioned since it has been a non-current version for 5 days already
+- v1 will be transitioned since it has been a noncurrent version for 5 days already

 ```JSON
 {